hoprocker/nytimes-api/README.txt

 		(or, locally)
 	> cp src/nytimes ~/Library/Python/{version}/site-packages/

-To use the api, create an instance of the class you wish to use, passing your API key as an argument:
+The current form of the library basically exposes the endpoints available via the NYTimes API.
+To use the library, create an instance of the class you wish to use, passing your API key as an argument:

 	from nytimes.congress import Congress

 	cong = Congress( "yourapikeywill:be:here" )

+Then call it like so:

+	cong.getMemberInfo( 'L000447' )

 =====